awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-sns-notifications.md

 ### Task 1: Create and subscribe to an Amazon SNS topic<a name="monitoring-configure-sns"></a>

 An Amazon SNS *topic* is a communication channel that Run Command and Run Command tasks that are registered to a maintenance window use to send notifications about the status of your commands\.
-Amazon SNS supports different communication protocols, including HTTP/S, email, and other AWS services like Amazon SQS\.
-To get started quickly, we recommend that you start with the email protocol\.
+Amazon SNS supports different communication protocols, including HTTP/S, email, and other AWS services like Amazon Simple Queue Service \(Amazon SQS\)\.
+To get started, we recommend that you start with the email protocol\.
 For information about how to create a topic, see [Create a topic](https://docs.aws.amazon.com/sns/latest/dg/CreateTopic.html) in the *Amazon Simple Notification Service Developer Guide*\.

 **Note**
 After you create the topic, copy or make a note of the **Topic ARN**\.
-You specify this ARN when you send a command that's configured to return status notifications\.
+You specify this ARN when you send a command that is configured to return status notifications\.

 After you create the topic, subscribe to it by specifying an **Endpoint**\.
 If you chose the Email protocol, the endpoint is the email address where you want to receive notifications\.
 For more information about how to subscribe to a topic, see [Subscribing an endpoint to an Amazon SNS topic](https://docs.aws.amazon.com/sns/latest/dg/sns-create-subscribe-endpoint-to-topic.html) in the *Amazon Simple Notification Service Developer Guide*\.